rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 type Person = Superhero | Teacher
 ```

-Now, as Teacher and Superhero both have a height property, I can access height on an instance of the union type no problem:
+Now, as Teacher and Superhero both have a height property, I can access height on an instance of the union type:

 ```
 const getHeightDetails = (person: Person) => {